10 days before show time, a full-on revolt over the Oscars

 After years of #OscarSoWhite backlash, one infamous envelope mix-up and the reckoning that followed the expulsion of Harvey Weinstein from the academy, this year’s Academy Awards drama has been self-inflicted.
 In response to last year’s all-time low of 26.5 million viewers, the Oscars — the grandest and most glamorous award show ever created — are shrinking.
 And nobody likes it.

 “People in general have a hard time with change.
 Change is sometimes hard to swallow.
-And I think the way that the news came out, it came out in the wrong way,” says Mary Zophres, one of the 54 members of the board of governors and a costume designer nominated this year for “The Ballad of Buster Scruggs.” ‘’But there is a need to make sure that the ratings are competitive.”
+And I think the way that the news came out, it came out in the wrong way,” says Mary Zophres, one of the 54 members of the board of governors and a costume designer nominated this year for “The Ballad of Buster Scruggs,” at an event celebrating nominees hosted by industry site The Wrap.
+“But there is a need to make sure that the ratings are competitive.”

 The academy’s headaches began after it last summer trotted out the induction of a “popular film Oscar.”
 The plan sparked such outrage (Rob Lowe pronounced the film industry dead, “survived by sequels, tent-poles and vertical integration”) that the new award was scuttled within a month.